AronIS98/VinnuMappa/README.md

     python3 manage.py createsuperuser

 ---ATTENTION---

-If you if you ever get the error "ERROR: Pool overlaps with other one on this address space" is giving you pain, type:
+If you if you ever get the error "ERROR: Pool overlaps with other one on this address space", type:
-    either typing:

     docker network prune

     and compose docker up again using chosen method.